vkcode7/cpp/lc/SlidingWindow/Trees.md

-# 116. Populating Next Right Pointers in Each Node
+# 116. Populating Next Right Pointers in Each Node - [Easy]

 This document describes the solution to the "Populating Next Right Pointers in Each Node" problem (LeetCode #116).